 When the PPI of your digital file is the same as the DPI of your print, it means one image pixel is equal to one ink dot.
 So, ideally you want your scan to be the same size (in inches and PPI/DPI) or larger than the size you are printing for the clearest image possible (there is some wiggle room here, though it may result in a slightly “softer image”).
 When you have a smaller digital image than your intended print size, one tiny pixel becomes multiple print dots; the more ink dots used to represent one pixel, the more your image starts to look like a video game from the 1980s.

 The image on the left is 300 PPI, where one pixel is equal to one print dot when printed to size.
-The image on the right is the same image if it was printed at four times the file size, or four dots for every one pixel.
+The image on the right is the same image if it was printed at four times bigger the file size, or one dot for every four pixels.
 Yucky pixilation!

 Richard’s standard film scan sizes are small, medium, and large.
 You can find the approximate pixel dimensions here.